tommie/v8go/README.md

 We have the [v8upgrade](https://github.com/tommie/v8go/.github/workflow/v8upgrade.yml) workflow.
 The workflow is triggered every day or manually.
-When run, it finds the current stable V8 version on https://chromiumdash.appspot.com/ and updates `deps/latest_v8_hash`.
+When run, it finds the current stable V8 version on https://chromiumdash.appspot.com/.
-If it differs from before, it commits the change and runs `v8build`.
+If the new version is different from `deps/v8_hash`, it runs `v8build` and `release`.

-The [v8build](https://github.com/tommie/v8go/.github/workflow/v8build.yml) workflow upgrades V8 to the `deps/latest_v8_hash`, writes `deps/v8_hash` and builds new libraries.
+The [v8build](https://github.com/tommie/v8go/.github/workflow/v8build.yml) workflow upgrades V8 and builds the libraries.
 It is triggered by the `v8upgrade` workflow, or being run manually.
-This also commits changes directly.
+Each architecture is a separate job, storing build artifacts that are picked up by the Commit job.
+This job updates the master branch.
 Then it runs `syncsubdeps`.

 The [syncsubdeps](https://github.com/tommie/v8go/.github/workflow/syncsubdeps.yml) workflow updates the `go.mod` file to point to the new commit.